ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-lidarlite.rst

 The PWM interface is recommended because it avoids a number of issues with the I2C interface.

-Connect the Lidar to the rear servo rail of the flight controller and BEC or ESC (to provide power) as shown below:
+Connect the Lidar to the rear servo rail of the autopilot and BEC or ESC (to provide power) as shown below:

 .. image:: ../../../images/lidar-lite-pixhawk-pwm.png
     :target: ../_images/lidar-lite-pixhawk-pwm.png